chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_elasticsearch_domain
 =====================================================
-The ``aws_elasticsearch_domain`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_elasticsearch_domain`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_elasticsearch_domain`` resource to manage `an Elasticsearch domain <http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticsearch-domain.html>`__, an Amazon Elasticsearch Service (Amazon ES) domain that encapsulates the Amazon ES engine instances associated with an Amazon Web Services (AWS) account.

 Syntax
 -----------------------------------------------------